kytschi/dumb-dog/README.md

 Download or clone the repository.

-Copy the module located in the ext/modules folder to your PHP modules folder on your server. https://github.com/kytschi/dumb-dog/blob/main/compiled
+Copy the module located in the compiled folder to your PHP modules folder on your server. https://github.com/kytschi/dumb-dog/blob/main/compiled

 Now create an ini to load the module in your PHP modules ini folder.